sunfounder/SunFounder_PiSmart_Car/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-SunFounder PiRobot comes with ABSOLUTELY NO WARRANTY; for details run  `./show w`.
+SunFounder PiRobot Car comes with ABSOLUTELY NO WARRANTY; for details run  `./show w`.
 This is free software, and you are welcome to redistribute it under certain conditions; run `./show c` for details.

-SunFounder, Inc., hereby disclaims all copyright interest in the program 'SunFounder PiRobot' (which makes passes at compilers) written by Cavon Lee.
+SunFounder, Inc., hereby disclaims all copyright interest in the program 'SunFounder PiRobot Car' (which makes passes at compilers) written by Cavon Lee.

 Mike Huang, 21 August 2015